Global airlines reroute flights after Iran downs US drone

 There are “heightened military activities and increased political tensions in the region, which present an inadvertent risk to U.S. civil aviation operations and potential for miscalculation or misidentification,” the FAA said.
 “The risk to U.S. civil aviation is demonstrated by the Iranian surface-to-air missile shoot-down of a U.S. unmanned aircraft system on 19 June 2019 while it was operating in the vicinity of civil air routes above the Gulf of Oman.”

 Qantas said it would reroute its London flights to avoid the Strait of Hormuz and Gulf of Oman.
-British Airways, KLM, Malaysia Airlines and Singapore Airlines said their flights would avoid the strait.
+Dutch carrier KLM and British Airways said their flights would avoid the strait.
 Lufthansa said it would avoid both the Strait of Hormuz and the Gulf of Oman, as well as nearby land.
 However, it said it would continue its flights to Tehran.

 The Persian Gulf is home to some of the world’s top long-haul carriers, who already have been battered by Trump’s travel bans targeting a group of predominantly Muslim countries, as well as an earlier ban on laptops in airplane cabins for Mideast carriers.
 Etihad, the Abu Dhabi-based long-haul carrier, said it had “contingency plans” in place, without elaborating.

-“We will decide what further action is required after carefully evaluating the FAA directive to U.S. carriers,” the carrier told the AP.
+“We will decide what further action is required after carefully evaluating the FAA directive to U.S. carriers,” the carrier told The Associated Press.

-Emirates, the long-haul carrier in Dubai near the Strait of Hormuz, said in a statement to AP that it was “rerouting all flights away from areas of possible conflict.”
-Its sister airline, the low-cost carrier FlyDubai, said it “adjusted some of the existing flight paths in the region as a precautionary measure.”

 Iran said the drone “violated” its territorial airspace, while the U.S. called the missile fire “an unprovoked attack” in international airspace over the Strait of Hormuz, the narrow mouth of the Persian Gulf.
 OPSGROUP said the Iranian weapons system that shot down the drone was comparable to the Russian Buk system used in 2014 Malaysian Airlines shootdown in Ukraine.